Dice

 He went around his elbow to get to his thumb.

-other spellings: around your elbow to get to your ear, going the long way, and taking the roundabout route
+variations: around your elbow to get to your ear, going the long way, taking the roundabout route

 ★ This expression pokes fun at someone who makes a simple task unnecessarily hard.
 Other regional versions use "ear" or "nose" instead of "thumb," but the meaning is the same. ★